 Dog Friendly Attractions

-These attractions generally allow dogs to visit all or part of their site.
-Please read the individual pages or visit their websites or telephone for details of where dogs are allowed during your visit.
+Take our lead and don’t leave the dog at home.
+Dogs are welcome at the following attractions.
+They generally allow dogs to visit all or part of their site.
+Please read the individual pages or telephone or visit their websites for details of where dogs are allowed during your visit.
 Please contact the individual attractions with regard to their 'Assistance Dogs' policy.

 Cornwall's only full size steam railway - a great family 'attracktion!'